2014 - The roots of motivation in science and knowledge

 Has there been a change over time as to what is considered most relevant in your field of research?
 Is the trend toward increasing specialization -possibly an inevitable consequence of the fast growth of knowledge- leading to the loss of a comprehensive understanding of nature?

-The Symposium will be open to a limited number of “guest participants” (PhD students, Postdocs, and Scholars) who will be invited to attend the seminar sessions and to participate in the discussion sessions.
-Application informations will be published soon.
-Deadline for application is June 30th.
+The Symposium is open to a limited number of “guest participants” (PhD students, Postdocs, and Scholars) invited to attend the seminar sessions and to participate in the discussion sessions.
 Application informations can be found in sm2014-announcement.

 Marco Aluigi, Meeting for Friendship Amongst Peoples